 Does ‘Know Thyself’ translate to ‘Know Your Personality Type’?

 There are two more grains of salt in personality testing: When personality tests serve as career indicators, they may box a candidate into a specific image.
 And when personality profiling aims at self-exploration, introspection, and personal development, how to avoid projections?
 After all, these tests are self-reported, meaning that you get to choose your type.
 I have found that, especially with the MBTI, people tend to select their profile based on their desired self-image.
 I have no research to back this, but it strikes me as a reasonable assumption in a world where so many feel under pressure to create their own positive identity.

 Ultimately a personality is about behavior, real-life actions that define the course of a lifetime.
 There are more than 3000 words in the English language that refer to personality.
 We are all individuals.

 There are two sets of factors that influence behavior — the elements inside the person and those in the environment or situation.
-So the more we strive to become a person rather than discovering ourself as a pre-existing personality, the more you will be in conditions that impact your character further.
+So the more we strive to become a person rather than discovering ourselves as a pre-existing personality, the more you will be in conditions that impact your character further.
 We create ourselves the basis of who we are today.
 Knowing our personality type can be a boon in understanding what to tackle next.

-But like Norman O. Brown once said ‘Personality is the original personal property.’
+But like Norman O. Brown once said, ‘Personality is the original personal property.’
 And speaking with Victor Frankl, ‘being human is having a responsibility.’
 As such, personality types can be hugely useful as an introspective status quo, but they cannot describe all we can be as human beings.